10 Things to do in Sumba Island, Indonesia

 This is without doubt Sumba island’s gem.
 Crystal-clear waters, a sandy bottom and sparkling blues surrounded by rugged cliffs.
 We visited in the afternoon at a time when the lagoon was practically empty and it was incredibly difficult to leave the spot after a few hours!

 There’s a little hut just before entering the lagoon area where you get to sign your name and leave a tip.
+Swimming in the cool waters of We’ekuri lagoon was easily my favourite of all things to do in Sumba island!

 6. Watch Ikat being made